Friday, 30 April 2010

 Watching the World

-I sneaked some of my house mate, Shane's boyfriend, Simon's pot.
-Not that Shane calls Simon his boyfriend, which is one of the great mysteries in life.
-(I wish Simon was my boyfriend)
+I sneaked some of my house mate, Jack's boyfriend, Simon's pot.
+Not that Jack calls Simon his boyfriend, which is one of the great mysteries in life.

-I'm smoking pot and drinking coffee on my Juliette balcony, as Mark likes to say, first thing on this beautiful day.
+I'm smoking pot and drinking coffee on my Juliette balcony, as my ex likes to call it, because it is small, only taking up one side of the front of the house, first thing on this beautiful morning.
 Soon, I won't care about the world, or will I care more?
 Care, in as much, as am-so-relaxed-that-nothing-will-be-bothering-me, not want-to-exit-as-soon-as-I-can, you understand.

 I mean, the sky is blue, the sun is warm and there is a gentle breeze on my skin.
-My palms look healthy, that’s the plants sitting next to me and not some crazy palmistry thoughts I might be having.
+My palms look healthy, that’s the plants sitting next to me and not the other side of my hands, you understand.
 I must water them before I go indoors.
+My plants, not my… ha ha, I’m sure you understand.

-A jogger with small, white, shorts and thick, hairy, thighs runs past.
+A jogger in small, white, shorts and thick, hairy, thighs runs past.
 He's a fit lad, broad shoulders, narrow waist.
 His feet go thomp, thomp, thomp on the foot path.

-A mother and her 3 year old son, who is in wonder at the plants protruding through my front fence, head in the other direction.
-She has a tight grip on his hand, at the end of his extended arm, as he looks around.
+A mother and her 3 year old son, (I don’t know kids ages, he looks three) who is in wonder at the plants protruding through my front fence, head in the other direction.
+She has a tight grip on his hand, his extended arm extended towards the leaves, as he looks around.

 A man stops, shields his hand, lights a cigarette and walks on.